SaaS Management

 How SaaS became essential to modern business operations

-For the modern business, SaaS adoption is practically synonymous with IT operations: by 2025, it’s expected that SaaS solutions will contribute to 85% of the average company’s entire tech stack.
+For modern businesses, SaaS adoption is practically synonymous with IT operations: by 2025, it’s expected that SaaS solutions will contribute to 85% of the average company’s entire tech stack.

 At the start of the millennium, rapid improvements in cloud technology made it possible for software companies to host, install, and maintain applications on servers in far-away locations.
 The industry grew steadily, but remote working models brought on by the pandemic further enhanced the proliferation of software products to establish the SaaS boom we’re experiencing today.